RESOStandards/transport/README.md

 ## [Data Dictionary Endorsement](./DATA-DICTIONARY.md)
 **Status**: Adopted, **Current Version**: 1.7

 The Data Dictionary endorsement defines models for use in the RESO domain.
-These include Resources, Fields, Lookups, and Relationships between Resources.
+These include resources, fields, lookups (a.k.a. enumerations) and relationships between resources.

 ## [Web API Core Endorsement](./WEB-API-CORE.md)

 **Status**: Adopted, **Current Version**: 2.0.0

-The Web API Core endorsement defines the primary functionality RESO Web API servers are expected to have in order to provide both replication and live query support.
+The Web API Core endorsement defines the primary functionality that RESO Web API servers are expected to have in order to provide both replication and live query support.

 ## [Web API Add/Edit Endorsement](./WEB-API-ADD-EDIT.md)
 **Status**: In Review by the RESO Certification Subgroup

-The Web API Add/Edit endorsement defines how to Create, Update, and Delete data in the RESO Web API.
+The Web API Add/Edit endorsement defines how to Create, Update and Delete data in the RESO Web API.

 ## [Web API Expand Endorsement](./WEB-API-EXPAND.md)
 **Status**: In Review by the RESO Certification Subgroup